 Training dataset collection and management should respect data subject rights, including privacy and applicable intellectual property rights.
 Training data selection encodes specific values and behaviors, including harmful social biases, into ML systems, which should be the focus of accountability mechanisms for all actors downstream in the development chain.
 Model training algorithms have a direct influence on what the model memorizes and encodes.
-Controls at the deployment chain can monitor for unwanted behaviors and help mitigate risks by triggering timely interventions.
+Controls at the deployment stage can monitor for unwanted behaviors and help mitigate risks by triggering timely interventions.
 Finally, choosing where and when to deploy an AI system, and which natural persons will be actively and passively affected by it, shapes both who benefits and who bears the risk from AI deployment.

 While it could be tempting to focus accountability efforts purely on the last stage of deployment, such an approach risks introducing a mis-alignment between the work and forethought required at each stage to promote responsible development and the capacity of the different actors across the development chain.
-Explicitly distributing accountability makes it more likely that each actor will have better tools and ML components to work with, and be better able to meet their own requirements.
+Explicitly distributing accountability makes it more likely that each actor will have better tools and ML components to work with, and be better able to meet their own requirements; especially in collaborative development settings including academic and grassroots research organizations.